openvar/variantValidator/docs/installation/docker.md

 ### Wait for MySQL

-Run this command until you see the message "MySQL ready."
+Run this command until you see the message `MySQL ready.`

 ```bash
 until docker exec vv-vdb \